Mount Holyoke College, Western Massachusetts, and the Commonwealth

 Also in South Hadley

-The Village Commons, owned by the College, generated more than $9 million in retail activity in 2012 and paid $114,000 in property taxes..
+The Village Commons, owned by the College, will generate more than $15 million in retail activity in 2015.
 Tenants in the complex employ approximately 360 people.

-The Orchards, also owned by the College and under long-term lease to Arnold Palmer Golf Management, provides eight full-time and approximately 40 seasonal jobs.
-The golf course recently paid $49,850 in property and real estate taxes.
+The Orchards, also owned by the College and under long-term lease to C-Bons International Golf Group, provides five full-time and approximately 50 seasonal jobs.

 The 2004 U.S. Women's Open, perhaps the biggest and most successful sporting event in the annals of western Massachusetts, brought millions of dollars in economic activity to the region.
 The event was the result of the effective collaboration of many people and organizations, including the Town of South Hadley and local officials.